vieiralisboa/situs/README.txt

 			a) Turning on the rewrite engine is necessary for the following rules and features.
 			   "+FollowSymLinks" must be enabled for this to work symbolically.
-			   For all files not found in the file system, reroute the request to the "index.php" front controller, keeping the query string intact
+			   For all files not found in the file system, reroute the request to the "index.php" front controller, keeping the query string intact.

 				<IfModule mod_rewrite.c>
 					Options +FollowSymLinks
 					RewriteEngine On